-A general summary of proposed substantive changes is provided below.
-For a more detailed summary of proposed changes see Attachment A, which provides a table of proposed changes as well as Attachment B, which provides a marked-up version of the Guidelines (in track changes format).
-It should also be noted that for simplicity, proposed changes that were deemed to be non-substantive (i.e. wording/grammatical, streamlining, and clarifications) are generally not identified.
+A more detailed summary of the proposed Guidelines changes is included in Attachment A, which provides a table of the changes, as well as in Attachment B, which provides a marked-up version of the Guidelines.
+Proposed changes that were deemed to be non-substantive (i.e., wording/grammatical, streamlining, and clarifications) are generally not identified here but are shown in the attachments.